-Beware of Phishing - Cyber Scams, ID Theft, Victim of Phishing Scam
+Beware of Phishing Cyber Scams and ID Theft

 Phishing is the act of attempting to acquire personal information such as usernames, passwords, and credit card details by masquerading as a trustworthy entity in an email communication.
 Phishing emails may contain links to websites, which are infected with malware so when the unsuspecting person clicks on the link, their financial information and passwords, that may have been saved on their computer, are stolen.